Infiniti360/Stagehand/SETUP.md

-# Setup Guide
+# Stagehand Setup Guide

-This guide will help you set up the Playwright boilerplate for your project.
+This guide will help you set up Stagehand for your project.

 ## Quick Start